-9. LIBRARY AND RESOURCES
+7. LIBRARY AND RESOURCES

-The Student Entitlement 2022-23 Letter Outlines the UEL services you are entitled to access as a student on one of UEL's collaborative programmes at the Centre for Alternative Technology.
-We will circulate this to all students once it is received from UEL and it will be added as an appendix to this document.
+Appendix C outlines the UEL services you are entitled to access as a student on one of UEL's collaborative programmes at the Centre for Alternative Technology.
 If you have any questions about any of the services you are entitled to at UEL, please contact the team at the Academic and Employers Partnership Office (APO) at UEL (apo@uel.ac.uk), who will be happy to advise you further.

+7.6.
 LIBRARY / RESOURCES / EQUIPMENT LOAN

 UEL Library & Learning Service Via the UEL Library, you can access e-resources away from UEL.
 Once you have enrolled, they will automatically set up an account for you - check your UEL webmail account for your username and password.
 More information on how this can help with your studies can be found within the 'Library' area of UEL's Intranet.
-Library services include: access to borrow books from UEL's campus libraries; access to e-books online from e-book provider databases such as 'EBL', 'ProQuest' etc.; access to borrow ebooks through electronic download for up to 7 days at a time.
+Library services include: access to borrow books from UEL's campus libraries; access to e-books online from e-book provider databases such as 'EBL', 'ProQuest' etc.; access to borrow e-books through electronic download for up to 7 days at a time.